 PS – menus are great for ALL students, not just your high functioning!
 Choice can really be a strong motivator for many children!

-How could you use menus in your classroom next year?
+How could you use menus in your classroom this year or next?
 Sound off in the comments below!